 - 1. Accountability - a.
-The implications of the individual's or organization's behavior will be discussed with them by the Vice President of Student Affairs and Enrollment Management. - b.
-If the situation persists, the individual or organization may be referred to the Disciplinary Committee and/or the Vice President of Student Affairs and Enrollment Management. - c.
+The implications of the individual's or organization's behavior will be discussed with them by the Dean of Student Affairs. - b.
+If the situation persists, the individual or organization may be referred to the Disciplinary Committee and/or the Dean of Student Affairs. - c.
 Serious problems can be referred immediately to the Disciplinary Committee. - d.
-The Vice President of Student Affairs and Enrollment Management retains the general authority in dealing with students. - 2.
+The Dean of Student Affairs retains the general authority in dealing with students. - 2.
 Help/Support - a.
 The individual may be referred to counseling services. - b.
 The individual may be referred to support groups such as AA, Al-Anon, etc. - c.
 The individual may be referred to any other appropriate resource in the community.

-An educational program will be developed, implemented, and coordinated by the Student Services Office.
+An educational program will be developed, implemented, and coordinated by the Department of Student Affairs.

-New Student Orientation Offered online only
+New Student Orientation

-After students have met with an advisor and registered for classes, they will receive a letter and/ or email inviting them to complete the New Student Orientation.
-This is a great tool for students to utilize and one that they can refer back to throughout their time as a Southern State student.
-While working through the online orientation, students will learn about all of the free services available to them, the College's academic policies and standards, how to stay safe both online and on campus, student life, and more.
-Students will be able to mark items they would like to learn more about, come back, and view those items later.
+After students have met with an advisor and registered for classes, they will receive a letter and/or email inviting them to attend New Student Orientation.
+At orientation, students will learn about the free services available to them, the College's academic policies and standards, how to stay safe both online and on campus, student life, and more.
 New Student Orientation is a fun, interactive way for our students to learn everything they need to know when starting at Southern State.